 Although, holiday blues should not be taken lightly.
 Sadness before or after the holiday lasting more than two weeks can lead to clinical depression.

-Like I’ve already mentioned, blues on a holiday is a normal feeling but so is being in a depression funk weeks or months after the holidays.
+As I’ve already mentioned, blues on a holiday is a normal feeling but so is being in a depression funk weeks or months after the holidays.

 For many who struggle with mental illness year-round, the holidays place a huge emphasis on being jolly, consuming alcohol, spending more money, etc.

-How To Cope With Post Christmas Blues?
+How To Cope With Post-Christmas Blues?